Lemon7777-p/genshin-impact-wish-gacha-analyzer/README_EN.md

  ## Download Software

 The software may trigger anti-virus software during installation and execution.
-If the software doesn't function correctly, please try disabling any anti-virus software you have installed.
+If the software does not function correctly, please try disabling any anti-virus software you have installed.
 We guarantee this software is safe and virus-free.

 <https://github.com/GoneTone/genshin-impact-wish-gacha-analyzer/releases>